dericko/dericko.github.io/_posts/2014-06-05-yhtb-incident.md

 I was still in bed.
 I eased over to the window and saw a crowd, as massive as I had imagined, just outside my building.
 I pressed play, trying my best to keep the phone camera pointed straight without missing the real scene in front of me.

-An old man stood defiantly, as young man yelled.
+An old man stood defiantly, as a young man yelled.
 There was a response.
 The young man pushed the old man, forcing him to a seat on the bench behind him.
 Nobody objected to this.

 People gathered in close, a few took turns shouting at the man.
 For a moment, nobody seemed to know what to do.